Jetpack’s Plugin Updates allows you to choose which plugins update automatically.

 You’ll see a bright graph where you can see at a glance your views over the past 10 days.
 Selecting the Visitors tab will show you the number of unique visitors over that same time period.
 You can also view the number of likes and comments you’ve received.
 Additional views include by weeks, by months, and by years.

 Scrolling down on your stats page gives you even more information on your most popular posts and pages, referrers, clicks, countries, and more.
 Changing which site’s stats you are viewing is as easy as clicking the “Switch site” link then selecting your next site.

 Posting to your Jetpack site from WordPress.com.

-With Manage enabled, there’s a fantastic new editor on WordPress.com that you can use to post to your Jetpack site.
+There’s a fantastic editor on WordPress.com that you can use to post to your Jetpack site.

 Once you select your blog, you can make a post as normal, adding text, images (including featured images), tags, and categories.
 You can even save the post as a draft, preview the draft and publish all from this single page!